TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 We also recommend that you install the Visual Studio Project Templates for the C-DEngine.
 You can find the VSIX here.

 ### Creating a host
+The C-DEngine is a DLL that contains all the neceds First we need to create a host application for the C

 ### Creating a Plugin